|

 Description

-This Best Old-Fashioned Tuna Noodle Casserole is grandma's tuna noodle casserole and it's a classic recipe, known for decades.
-It's the ultimate comfort food and a go-to for busy weeknights and ready in only 45 minutes from start to finish.
+This Tuna Casserole with Cream of Mushroom Soup is grandma’s tuna noodle casserole and it’s a classic recipe, known for decades.
+It’s the ultimate comfort food and a go-to for busy weeknights, ready in only 45 minutes.

 Ingredients